Where to Stay: The Old Course Hotel

 The Dukes Course is not a links course and sits a couple of miles inland of the famous five links courses of St Andrews.
 It is a seriously challenging golf course measuring over 7,500 yards from the back tees.
 However, designed with a mixed bag of ability levels in mind does boast five different tee positions which allow us mere mortal golfers a chance of scoring too.

 The course is visually stunning and technically challenging, but what we admire most about Thompsons layout is that it would have been straightforward to recreate an inland links layout; however, Thomson stuck to his guns and created something extraordinary.
-A course that not only complements the surrounding courses perfectly but also is a perfect contrast to the traditional links.
+A course that complements the surrounding courses perfectly and is a perfect contrast to the traditional links.

-Our Signature hole would have to be the 13th Par 4 “Braw View” an excellent mid-length hole with fantastic view to the north and the town of St Andrews.
+Our Signature hole would have to be the 13th Par 4 “Braw View” an excellent mid-length hole with fantastic view to the north and St Andrews’ town.

 If standing on the tee box of the 13th you are fortunate to have a hip flask with you, and this would be a fitting time to take a minute and have a wee dram and bask in the stunning surroundings.
 One can appreciate just how lucky you are to be playing golf in the most famous destination worldwide.